Jmends/jmends/README.md

 <hr>

 My name is Jonathan.
-I'm a college student majoring in MIS (Management Information Systems) with a minor in Computer science.
-My goal is to be a software engineer.
+I'm a college student majoring in Software Engineering and my goal is to be a software engineer.
 Currently, I'm learning Java in school, and on my own I'm learning full stack Web development.
 Be on the lookout for future projects!